 Three white pearls set in an amorphous bowl of brushed silver are softly radiant.

+I’ll be exhibiting at the Indian Market this weekend!
+Juried show!
+Find unique pieces for the holidays.
+Visit me and check out my new work.
 I was at this show last year, and the site is beautiful.
 There is something relaxing about the desert this time of year.
-The light and the colors are soft, and they shift throughout the day.
-The earth is almost a golden wheat color, with shades of pinks and purples and deep oranges that shift throughout the day.
+The light and the colors are soft,…Read More

 Hand-crafted silver and copper mokume is cradled by brushed silver in this hollow form pendant.
 Organic shapes create a unique, one-kind-only piece.
 Over time, the copper will deepen in color, making this an ever-changing pendant.

 Approximately three inches long, about an inch wide, and a quarter-inch deep.
 Signed on the back.
 Shown here with a seven-strand silver omega necklace.
 Signed on the back.Read More

 I will be in Salt Lake City this weekend showing my work at the Natural History Museum of Utah – Canyon in Salt Lake City.
 I’m really excited about this show, and a little nervous because I think I’m going to be driving through snow for twelve hours!

 “Celebrate native arts and culture at the Natural History Museum of Utah.
 The Indian Art Market is a juried show featuring the work of regional native artists.
 Over 20 selected artists will display and sell their original work ranging from jewelry, beadwork, sculpture, painting and more.
 Meet the artists, learn about contemporary Indian arts and tribal culture and take home something new and unique to add to your collection.”

 October 12 & 13, 2013: Indian Art Market, Natural History Museum of Utah at the Rio Tinto Center of The University of Utah, 301 Wakara Way, Salt Lake City, UtahRead More

 Triple Goddess Pendant with Two Lines